 When all of the categories have been assigned and accurate income and expenses have been accounted for, many people are shocked at how much they are really spending.
 Personal budget planning should leave extra money for saving, so if a family notices that all of the money earned is being spent on expenses, it is essential for it get reevaluated.
-If groceries for one month are a little higher than needed, focus on cutting back and spending less., switching cell phone providers and using coupons on everyday purchases can all make a dramatic change in somebody’s budget.
+If groceries for one month are a little higher than needed, focus on cutting back and spending less.
+Changing plans for auto insurance, switching cell phone providers and using coupons on everyday purchases can all make a dramatic change in somebody’s budget.

 Preparing for the Unexpected

 Personal budget planning that doesn’t leave room for the unexpected will typically fail in the long run.
 There needs to be leftover money put into a savings in the case of an emergency, such as a medical problem, auto repairs or a ticket.
 If there is no money left after paying all of the monthly expenses then the family will face financial complications if they encounter some unexpected expenses.